Two words, more than any others, helped to spark the organic revolution in farming:

 on average, which could be a confusing factor, since poverty often

 correlates with poor health.
-In other words, fans of organic food might turn out to be healthier because they are wealthier or perhaps better educated and those
+In other words, fans of organic food might turn out to be healthier because they are wealthier or perhaps better educated

-factors might account for their better health.
+(so more aware of the need for good nutrition), and those factors might account for their better health.

 Many people simply assume that the lack of pesticides and fertilizers automatically